 Oklahoma State University and Alpha Gamma Rho has very strict policies and the State of Oklahoma has laws against hazing.
 Additionally, the Interfraternity Council and Panhellenic Council have adopted a governing document that speaks to the topic of hazing.
 When violations of the Hazing Code can be substantiated the responsible parties will be dealt with in a fast, firm, and fair manner.

-If you feel that you have been hazed, or that you son is a victim of hazing, please fill out the Fraternity and Sorority Affairs Complaint Form
+If you feel that you have been hazed, or that you son is a victim of hazing, please contact the OSU Office of Fraternity and Sorrority Affairs.

 Are there campus rules for living in AGR?
 What are the rules regarding alcohol?

 Greek chapters are all considered "university approved housing".
 As such, freshmen are allowed to live in them and they must be substance-free and provide a house director.
 All OSU students must conduct themselves according to the Students Rights and Responsibilities.
 Additionally, the Greek community, through the governing bodies of IFC and Panhellenic have additional policies and expectations of their memberships.
 Alpha Gamma Rho maintains a strict drug and alcohol-free premises policy.
 Members found in violation are immediately expelled.